dgrtwo/dgrtwo.github.com/courses/McGraw/index.md

 ---
 layout: page
-title: "Statistical Programming With R"
+title: "Statistical Computing with R"
-description: "Statistical Programming With R Website"
+description: "Statistical Computing with R Website"
 category: r
 tags: [r, lesson]
 ---

-Welcome to *Statistical Programming With R*.
+Welcome to *Statistical Computing with R*.

 Please make sure to complete the following *before* coming to lecture: